-WARNING: All operations involving recovery or venting of acetylene gas must be carried out in a suitable and defined and defined safe area where the risk for an explosive atmosphere has been assessed and any necessary protective measure implemented.
+WARNING: All operations involving recovery or venting of acetylene gas shall be carried out in a suitable and defined safe area where the risk for an explosive atmosphere has been assessed and any necessary protective measures implemented.
 Also after the gas has been vented there will still be some "saturation gas" in the solvent.
-Do not let acetylene cylinders stand unattended for any excessive period of time with no valve or plug fitted, flammable vapours may be released.
-Acetylene/acetone vapours may be heavier than air and collect at low levels creating a fire/explosion risk.
+Do not let acetylene cylinders stand unattended for any excessive period of time with no valve or plug fitted, flammable vapours can be released.
+Acetylene/acetone vapours can be heavier than air and collect at low levels creating a fire/explosion risk.
 Only remove one valve at a time.